 Age of Travellers

-Premiums increase with age, particularly for travellers over 65.
-Children are often covered free or at reduced rates on family policies.
-Some providers have maximum age limits (typically 74-80 years).
+Premiums increase with age, especially after 65.
+Children are typically included at reduced rates or free on family policies.
+Check maximum age limits with your chosen provider.

 ๐Ÿ”๏ธ